its-d/terraform-aws-eks-microservice-framework/modules/security/README.md

 # Security module — README

 Purpose
-- Define and manage security groups and network-level rules used across the platform: EKS cluster, EFS mount targets, load balancers, and application-level traffic rules.
+- Define and manage security groups and network-level rules used across the platform: EKS cluster, load balancers, and application-level traffic rules.

 What this module provides
 - Security group for EKS cluster ENIs (cluster SG)